-- Glass is arguably one of the best materials to ship perishable foods.
+- Glass is arguably one of the best materials to ship perishable food.
 Glass does not react with any food items, thus protecting them from spoilage.
 Mostly, large corporations use massive glass shipping boxes to transport their food items.
 However, glass boxes are heavy, expensive to ship, and fragile.
 Liners with bubble wrap take up extra storage space.
-Therefore, glass containers should not be your go-to choice until the need arises.
+Therefore, a suitable container made of glass should not be your go-to choice until the need arises.

 2. Choose your cold storage materials

 After selecting the appropriate container, it is time to choose the cold shipping storage materials.
 The type and level of cold storage materials will depend on the packaging you choose.
-Disposable ice packs and gel coolants are affordable for refrigerated items, but not for frozen.
+Disposable ice packs and gel coolants are affordable for refrigerated items, but not for frozen food.

 Dry ice (frozen carbon dioxide) is one of the best cold storage materials.
 It is because dry ice sublimates and brings down the temperature.
 However, using dry ice has its fair share of disadvantages.
-Any package containing dry ice needs to be marked outside as dry ice needs to be handled with extreme care.
+Any package containing dry ice needs to be marked outside as carbon dioxide solid state needs to be handled with extreme care.
 Touching it with bare hands can lead to severe frostbite.

 Next, some carriers do not allow you to ship items containing dry ice.
 Those that would allow having strict rules you need to adhere to.